 Actually, I have my eye on a lot of things that didn’t even make this list.

-I’m start to feel a little bit overwhelmed by time and books and how much reading I have to get done for Netgalley.
+I’m starting to feel a little bit overwhelmed by time and books and how much reading I have to get done for Netgalley.
 But we soldier on!
 Right?

-Oh lort, someone get me a paper bag!
+Oh Thor, someone get me a paper bag!